CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 The 'Command Type' must be 'u' because its a user command and the 'Command' must be set to 'c'.

 When the user send this packet and the satellite receives it, the HAM radio messaging system task will check the validity, check if there are saved messages,
-creat a packet containing the identifiers of those saved messages and send it to the :ref:`radio TX queue <ham-queues-definition-table>`.
+create a packet containing the identifiers of those saved messages and send it to the :ref:`radio TX queue <ham-queues-definition-table>`.
 Then the radio interface task will handle the transmission of this packet to the user.

 .. figure:: /_static/ham_rep.svg
       :scale: 120 %
       :align: center
-      :alt: Get messages id command responce packet configuration
+      :alt: Get messages id command response packet configuration

 The HAM radio packet configuration shown above is what you will get when you have sent the command 'Get Saved Messages ID' to the satellite and if there is saved messages in the satellite.